NightfallAlicorn/urban-dictionary/README.md

 Global Uninstall `npm uninstall urban-dictionary -g`

 If you're installing locally.
-Be sure to run `npm init` in the top directory of the project.
+Be sure to run `npm init` in the top directory of the project to avoid issues.

 ### Via Downloadable Zip